superugrok/superugrok/README.md

 I'm dedicated to crafting clean, efficient code and delivering high-quality web applications.
 Whether it's building interactive user interfaces or optimizing database performance, I'm up for the challenge!

+I also have a strong background in **leadership**:

+- As a **Product Manager**, I excel in writing technical specifications, task delegation, and project planning.
+- In my role as a **Development Team Leader**, I've recruited top talent, conducted HR and technical interviews, and led teams to success.

 ## **Let's Connect!** 🤝

 You can find me on [**LinkedIn**](https://linkedin.com/in/artyom-matsko/).
 Let's connect and explore opportunities together.